AF-1/lms-customskip/README.md

 ## Installation

-### Using repo URL
+### Using the repo URL

-- Uninstall your previous CustomSkip version
+- If necessary (previous manual install), uninstall your previous CustomSkip version
 - Add the repo URL below at the bottom of *LMS* > *Settings* > *Plugins*:<br>
 [https://raw.githubusercontent.com/AF-1/lms-customskip/main/public.xml](https://raw.githubusercontent.com/AF-1/lms-customskip/main/public.xml)
 - Install the new version